axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">Not really.
 A couple of people told me that they had come to find out about the &lsquo;real&rsquo; <span class="_paradigm">rHEALTH</span> but found nothing, except it was a differente place and a different community.
 They stayed because of what they found here.</div>

 <h1>Anne Shelly Does Fine</h1>
- <p>Against the expectations many had, <span class="_paradigm">rHEALTH</span> did financially well.
+ <div>Against the expectations many had, <span class="_paradigm">rHEALTH</span> did financially well.
 Very well, actually.
 Many of their <span class="_paradigm">FIAT</span> competitors didn&rsquo;t know how to react to the price &lsquo;competition&rsquo;.
 Many ended up folding when they could not get the profits they expected.
-Others changed accepted lower profit levels for their investors and slowly changed their way.</p>
+Others changed accepted lower profit levels for their investors and slowly changed their way.</<div>
- <p>At one point, <span class="_paradigm">BANNERS</span> started to show up for investing in new companies.
+ <div>At one point, <span class="_paradigm">BANNERS</span> started to show up for investing in new companies.
 Th&uacute;y and Paloma, the other financial person in the company, did a lot of workshops to teach would be founders the mechanics of investing.
 Many of the new companies stayed Ensembled with <span class="_paradigm">rHEALTH</span> because they did related work, but a few others went on their own, including one that went into space.
 They didn&rsquo;t make rockets or any such, but they wanted people going to space to stay healthy, both in on and off planet Earth.
-It seemed that the science was different enough.</p>
+It seemed that the science was different enough.</div>
- <p>The amazing point is that people were investing in other <span class="_paradigm">RADICAL</span> companies.
+ <div>The amazing point is that people were investing in other <span class="_paradigm">RADICAL</span> companies.
 Investing had become easy.
 They didn&rsquo;t want to accumulate capital, they wanted to be part of creating things for all people.
-And that&hellip; that was more powerful.</p>
+And that&hellip; that was more powerful.</div>

 {% include related.html %}